gridscale/gsclient-js/README.md

     });
 ```

-For all single Object Types you can adjust different default Values for Pagination, Filtering, Sorting and what Fields should get included into List requests.
+For all single Object Types you can adjust different default values for pagination, filtering, sorting and what fields should get included into list requests.
-You can set the Options by calling the *setDefaults* Function for an Object
+You can set the options by calling the *setDefaults* function for an object

 ```js
 var requestoptions = {